Approximation Dynamics: Relation Dynamics And Tractable Systems

 $\Box$ For every point $x$, the limit point set $\o f(x)$ is contained in some basic set.
 Thus, eventually, the motion is close to some basic set.
 To analyze the behavior within or close to a basic set, we use invariant measures.

 The space of signed measures on $X$ is the dual space to the Banach space of continuous, real-valued functions on $X$.
 On it we use the weak$^*$ topology and in it the set $P(X)$ of probability measures is a compact, convex subset.
+From now on, we will assume that our measures are probability measures unless otherwise mentioned.
 For $x \in X$ we let $\d_x$ denote the point measure concentrated on $x$.
-If $\mu \in P(X)$, then the \emph{support} $|\mu| = \{ x : \nu(U) > 0 $ for every neighborhood $U$ of $ x \}$.
+If $\mu \in P(X)$, then the \emph{support} $|\mu| = \{ x : \mu(U) > 0 $ for every neighborhood $U$ of $ x \}$.
 That is, the closed set $|\mu|$ is the complement of the union of the open sets $U$ of $\mu$ measure zero.
 Since $X$ has a countable base, $X \setminus |\mu|$ is the maximum open set of measure zero. $\mu$ is called \emph{full} if $|\mu| = X$, i.e. every non-empty open subset has positive measure.